 Sarah Withee is a polyglot software developer currently working at the Stowers Institute for Medical Research.
-She completed her computer science degree last year at the University of Missouri-Kansas City.
+She attended the University of Missouri-Kansas City for her bachelors in computer science.

 While at UMKC, Sarah gained three years of experience writing artificial intelligence code for the UMKC Robotics Team, was a member of the UMKC Programming Competition Team, and was the president of Upsilon Pi Epsilon (the CS/IT honor society).
 She also taught an Intro to Programming 2 (C++) course, and a Intro to Programming 2 lab course while working towards her undergraduate degree.